hubbcaps/gazee/README.md

 Gazee is a comic viewer for the web browser.

-Read your favorite digital comics from almost any web connected device.
+Read and reach your favorite digital comics from almost any web connected device.

 Works best with [Mylar](https://github.com/evilhero/mylar) comic book management, but not needed.

+Check out [the Wiki](https://github.com/hubbcaps/gazee/wiki) for detailed instructions on setup if you need them.

 ## Requirements
 * Python 3.6